1995 Anderson Hills tornado: Touchdown

 The tornado first touched down at 5:33 p.m. approximately three miles northwest of Athens, just east of SR 99.
 The tornado moved across SR 127, then across Interstate 65 near the interchange with US 31.
 From there, the tornado strengthened as it continued east, crossing SR 251, where it destroyed 13 mobile homes at the Oakdale Mobile Home Park.
-At this point of devastation, one person received major injuries from the tornado and died two days later; Chuck Dale, 30 years old, was the one fatality of the tornado.
+At this point of devastation at around 5:42 p.m., one person received major injuries from the tornado and died two days later; Chuck Dale, 30 years old, was the one fatality of the tornado.
 Around this time, a tornado warning was issued for Madison County to give residents on the northwest side of the county an opportunity to take cover; tornado sirens were activated at 5:43 p.m., one minute after the warning was issued.
 Meanwhile, the tornado began to move slightly north of east, moving across Mooresville Road and crossing through the Copeland community near the intersection of Copeland Road and East Limestone Road.
 It continued to strengthen as it crossed over Limestone Creek and approached the Madison County line.
 Overall in Limestone County, 35 buildings were damaged or destroyed, and 26 mobile homes were destroyed.
 Around 9,500 customers lost electricity in the county, where damage was estimated to be $1.5 million.